Nutrients and Vitamins for Hormone Balance

 Hormones are the chemical messengers in your body that carry messages between your cells and organs, and control most of your bodily functions, from basic needs like hunger to complex systems like reproduction.
 They are created in the endocrine glands, like your pancreas, thyroid, adrenals, and ovaries.
 These, and many more glands, work together in your body in order to create and manage the body’s major hormones.
 While they play different roles, hormones are important to protect and manage your overall health and wellness.

 You know many of the most commonly mentioned hormones.
 For women, estrogen is the main sex hormone.
 In men, testosterone is the main sex hormone.
 For stress, it is cortisol that assists the body in stress response.
 And melatonin is what alerts your body that it needs sleep.
 When your hormones are properly balanced, your body and health thrive.
 But when hormone levels are too high or too low, hormone imbalances can occur.
+For example, if a male is experiencing low testosterone levels, he may feel depressed, lethargic, and have a deflated libido.

 What are Hormone Imbalances?